When it comes to retirement planning, the process may leave you full of questions:

 - Am I willing to step away from a fulfilling career?

-One of the easiest ways to answer these questions is by getting back into the workforce.
+One of the easiest ways to answer these questions of how to plan for retirement is by getting back into the workforce.
 Many professionals consider what the best second careers for retirees are before they are even ready to celebrate their last day in the office.

 Finding a second career that meets income and lifestyle goals is no easy task, but there are plenty of options depending on skill sets and the ability to learn.